Hemopericardium

 Hemopericardium refers to blood in the pericardial sac of the heart.
 It is clinically similar to a pericardial effusion, and, depending on the volume and rapidity with which it develops, may cause cardiac tamponade.

 The condition can be caused by full-thickness necrosis (death) of the myocardium (heart muscle) after myocardial infarction, chest trauma, and by over-prescription of anticoagulants.
 Other causes include ruptured aneurysm of sinus of Valsalva and other aneurysms of the aortic arch.

 Hemopericardium can be diagnosed with a chest X-ray or a chest ultrasound, and is most commonly treated with pericardiocentesis.
 While hemopericardium itself is not deadly, it can lead to cardiac tamponade, a condition that is fatal if left untreated.

 Symptoms and signs

 Symptoms of hemopericardium often include difficulty breathing, abnormally rapid breathing, and fatigue, each of which can be a sign of a serious medical condition not limited to hemopericardium.
 In many cases, patients also report feeling chest pressure and have an abnormally elevated heart rate.

 Cause

 Hemopericardium has been reported to result from various afflictions including chest trauma, free wall rupture after a myocardial infarction, bleeding into the pericardial sac following a type A aortic dissection, and as a complication of invasive cardiac procedures.
 Acute leukemia has also been reported as a cause of the condition.
 Several cases of hemopericardium have also been reported as a side-effect of anticoagulants.
-Patients should be made aware of this fact when prescribed these drugs.